sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-the-slabs.md

 The left-hand line.
 Currently debolted

 **6. Trog (4, 5)**
-The right-hand of two lines based on arete.
+The right-hand of two lines based on arête.
 Difficult moves just above belay on second pitch.
 Rebolted

 **7. Men at Work (5)**
 The long newly created massive corner line can be climbed in two pitches